microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-categorytemplate-post-subcategories.md

 |Content-Type|application/json.
 Required.|

 ## Request body
-In the request body, supply a JSON representation of the [microsoft.graph.security.subCategoryTemplate](../resources/security-subcategorytemplate.md) object.
+In the request body, supply a JSON representation of the [microsoft.graph.security.subcategoryTemplate](../resources/security-subcategorytemplate.md) object.

-You can specify the following properties when creating a **subCategoryTemplate**.
+You can specify the following properties when creating a **subcategoryTemplate**.

 |Property|Type|Description|
 |:---|:---|:---|